 The Art Prospect Network Residency program provides opportunities for artists and curators to conduct research, create new work, and collaborate with the local arts community in partnership with local arts organizations in Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Ukraine, and Uzbekistan.

-In 2021, the Art Prospect Network Residency program will support residencies for U.S. artists and curators, focusing on exchange and collaboration in the field of socially engaged art and/or public art.
-CEC ArtsLink will place US artists and curators with host organizations in the 11 Art Prospect Network countries, which share common strategies, concerns, and goals.
-Each Art Prospect Network partner will host an artist or curator for a one-month residency to participate in a collaborative project, such as a public art festival or event, lead training programs, and/or conduct an independent project.
-US participants and host organizations will work together to define the residency goals and structure based on their reciprocal interests, needs and strengths.
+The Art Prospect Network Residency program supports residencies for U.S. artists and curators, focusing on exchange and collaboration in the field of socially engaged art and/or public art.
+CEC ArtsLink placed US artists and curators with host organizations in the 12 Art Prospect Network countries, which share common strategies, concerns, and goals.
+Each Art Prospect Network partner hosts an artist or curator for a one-month residency to participate in a collaborative project, such as a public art festival or event, lead training programs, and/or conduct an independent project.
+US participants and host organizations worked together to define the residency goals and structure based on their reciprocal interests, needs and strengths.